 In an ideal world any offshore boat should have both an electronic autopilot and a windvane, which is why we went down that route.
 But these are big-ticket items, so if your budget is tight you’re looking at major expense.
-To replace our autopilot would be around $5000.00, and the Windpilot a little less.
-If you had to choose, which would it be?
+To replace our autopilot would be around $7000.00, before upgrades to the electrical system to feed it, and the Windpilot less.

 And whilst I’d accept that our less than perfect experience with the AP28 has certainly had a bearing on this, I still think I’d back the vane.
 But if last year’s Yachting World survey on the ARC contestants is anything to go by, I’d be in the minority, as whilst 182 boats had an autopilot, only 32 had a vane.

 At least three of the manufacturers offer an emergency rudder installation (Monitor, Windpilot and Hydrovane) that is either part of the existing gear, or an add-on.
 There are scaled up versions (Windpilot Pacific Plus, Sailomat) and scaled down versions (Windpilot Pacific Light, Mr Vee) for smaller boats—the choice is endless.

 The dramatic changes in apparent wind angle as very fast ocean racing boats accelerate means that they won’t handle any craft of that nature, but that’s about it—the right gear will work fine with most fin keelers, even at the performance end of the scale.

 What’s Not To Like?

 The third, and the major stumbling block in my view, is that they do demand real input from the crew—you have to learn how to set them up in all weather conditions and for all points of sailing.
 And this requires that you spend time perfecting your sail trim, as the vane will not fight an unbalanced boat.
 So many owners of vanes have remarked to me that they aren’t over impressed with their gear, but in the next breath have admitted that this might well be because they haven’t played around with it enough to really get to know it.